datascape/start/list/README.md

 ## Hardware

 LED Bulbs for hallway - aboout 1 centimeter wide - not too bright
+Also used for front porch (1 of 3 is out)

 ## Furniture